Aliases for CES4A Gene

 GeneCards Summary for CES4A Gene

 CES4A (Carboxylesterase 4A) is a Protein Coding gene.
+Diseases associated with CES4A include Cauda Equina Syndrome and Ischemic Neuropathy.
 Among its related pathways are the visual cycle I (vertebrates) and E2F transcription factor network.
-GO annotations related to this gene include hydrolase activity and carboxylic ester hydrolase activity.
-An important paralog of this gene is CES2.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and carboxylic ester hydrolase activity.
+An important paralog of this gene is CES5A.